Successful Leadership Using Human Instincts

 Andria Wyman-Clarke, vice president human resources, Thales Australia

-is a novel based on true stories about bosses.
+The Boss is a novel based on true stories about bosses.

 The Boss is based on true stories gathered by the author over many years.
 The book tells a story about the impact of work on the human spirit.